Yeshwanth-3085/Diary-Management-System-for-Multiple-Users-using-C/README.md

 And there are more sub operations in few of these operations which will be self-descriptive while using these few operations.

-## Requirements
+## Requirements & Setup

-Please store the application & related files in a separate empty folder for it's optimal functioning.
+- Please store the application & related files in a separate empty folder for it's optimal functioning.

-The code for this application was written in C to run under the MinGW compiler system, which provides a native Windows port of the GNU Compiler Collection (GCC) which is available with CodeBlocks IDE.
-It is required if you want to see for yourself how the code works which I strongly recommend & to make changes in the code.
+- The code for this application was written in C to run under the MinGW compiler system, which provides a native Windows port of the GNU Compiler Collection (GCC) which is available with CodeBlocks IDE (Recommended to use CodeBlocks IDE's MinGW).
+- It is required if you want to see for yourself how the code works & to make changes in the code.

 If you encounter any bugs, feel free to reach out, and I'll work to resolve them.

 **Project Link:** [Diary Management System for Multiple Users using C](https://github.com/Yeshwanth-3085/Diary-Management-System-for-Multiple-Users-using-C)